Your Fuerteventura holiday

 SALE.
 Book 2 Nights & Save 35%

-The largest resort in the Canaries - over 400 hectares - plus over 40 sports and entertainment activities, 6 restaurants and snack bars, 11 pools and a unique concept, the 1000 m2 craterpark,...
+The largest resort in the Canaries - over 400 hectares - plus over 40 sports and entertainment activities, 6 restaurants and snack bars and 11 pools.
+Fuerteventura Origomare can fulfill all leisure...
 More

 Beautiful apartments in a peaceful and natural environmentThe Barcelo Castillo Club Premium offers exclusive apartments in a peaceful, natural setting.
 Situated next to the beach of Caleta de Fuste...
 More

 Book now and save 12%

 Apartments set in tropical gardens minutes from the beach and Corralejos The Fuentepark Apartments Fuerteventura Island is ideally located, set in tropical gardens just minutes away from a...
 More